ken-okabe/vanfs/README.md

 |> ignore
 ```

-## Why VanJS is based on vanilla JavaScript
+## Why VanJS is based on Vanilla JavaScript

 [VanJS: About - the Story behind VanJS](https://vanjs.org/about#story)